Lomray-Software/microservices/microservices/payment-stripe/README.md

 This component presents an abstract model of a Stripe transaction.
 A Stripe transaction refers to transactions that occur through Stripe checkout or payment intent.

+4.1 Payment Intent
+A PaymentIntent assists you in collecting payment from your customer

+4.2 Checkout
+A Checkout Session presents your customer's session as they make one-time purchases or subscribe through Checkout or Payment Links.

 #### <a id="components-and-their-usage"></a>COMPONENTS AND THEIR USAGE
 #### 1. Customer
 For set up customer in an application you should utilize payment-gateway service.